Have you ever wondered how the FICA tax information on your pay stub impacts your future retirement benefits?

 35 years is the magic number

 The Social Security website offers an explanation of how your benefits are calculated, but it’s difficult to follow.
-You can find a simpler explanation at MyRetirementPaycheck.org, which is sponsored by the National Endowment for Financial Education.
+A simpler explanation can be found at MyRetirementPaycheck.org, which is sponsored by the National Endowment for Financial Education.